 Georgia-Pacific Reaps Benefits by Insulating its Steam Lines

 Built in 1979, the Georgia-Pacific plant at Madison, Ga., uses Loblolly pine to manufacture plywood.
 The tree is abundant in the area.
 Most of the trees harvested are within a 180- mile radius of the mill.
-About 20 percent of the trees are grown on land owned by Georgia-Pacific and about 80 percent come from other privately owned land.
-The plant runs 24 hours, 7 days a week and employs approximately 400 people.
+About 20 percent of the trees are grown on land owned by Georgia-Pacific and about 80 percent come from other privately owned lands.
+The plant runs 24 hours, 7 days a week, and employs approximately 400 people.

 The process of making the veneer layers in a plywood panel begins when logs arrive at the mill in sections.
 They are immediately debarked and soaked in water at 180°F for six hours.
 This softens the logs and enables them to peel better.
 The softening process also allows the logs to pass through the lathe much easier and delivers the veneer layers at the right temperature to the dryer where they are dried at temperatures of 405°F.

 From the dryers, the veneer layers go to the glue line where layers are sandwiched with glue and then pressed into a panel.
 From there the panels go to the saw line for trimming before banding and shipping.

 Because the steam lines to the dryer were uninsulated, heat was radiating out and millions of Btu were being lost.
 The heat loss resulted in a loss of pressure and a reduction in temperature as the plywood moved down the line.
 The increased drying time needed caused the process to slow down significantly.